 The mission of an academic institution is to facilitate an atmosphere of learning, safety, and opportunity.
 However, when discrimination, harassment, retaliation, or other misconduct occurs and impedes an institution’s ability to carry out this mission, it is vital that the situation be handled properly by those experienced in the area.
 We are cognizant of the sensitivities and complexities implicated in performing investigations and that each client’s needs differ.

-Led by the former Chief Judge of the Eastern District of Pennsylvania, the Honorable Lawrence F. Stengel (Ret.), Saxton & Stump’s Title IX counseling and investigative team has the experience, integrity, independence, and credibility to both advise and aid educational entities – both public and private — in complying with and enforcing their obligations under Title IX.
-We are adept and proficient in proactively counseling university staff regarding compliant procedural safeguards; responding properly to alleged Title IX violations; conducting comprehensive, documented, and objective investigations; and defending educational entities in trial.
+Led by the former Chief Judge of the Eastern District of Pennsylvania, the Honorable Lawrence F. Stengel (Ret.), and Carrie Evans Wilson, Saxton & Stump’s Title IX counseling and investigative team has the experience, integrity, independence, and credibility to both advise and aid educational entities – both public and private — in complying with and enforcing their obligations under Title IX.

 Services provided by the Saxton & Stump team include: